In this article

 Accrued expenses $10,000

-Simplify expense reporting with Ramp
+Simplify financial reporting with Ramp

-• Digitize expense policies: Create merchant-specific controls and spending limits to streamline employee spending.
+• Digitize expense policies: Create merchant-specific controls and spending limits to streamline employee spending

 Try Ramp for free